IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

    This file can be used for both Fibre Channel and iSCSI configurations.
 To support iSCSI, uncomment the last two lines in the file.

    **Important:**
    - The `99-ibm-attach.yaml` configuration file overrides any files that exist on your system.
-Only use this file if the files mentioned are not already created. <br />If one or more were created, edit this YAML file, as necessary.
+Only use this file if the files mentioned are not already created. <br />If one or more have been created, edit this YAML file, as necessary.
    - The `99-ibm-attach.yaml` configuration file contains the default configuration for the CSI driver.
 It is best practice to update the file according to your storage system and application networking needs.

    Apply the YAML file.